 Decluttering and letting stuff go is about making decisions, thus if hoarding behaviours are due to cognitive decline, therapy may not be as effective.
 As we age, it maybe more about rehabilitation therapy and the right support team of professionals to help with sorting, organising, tidying up and maintaining a healthy living space.

-Mary of allsorters specialises in working with senior adults in their third age (60+), including those with “collecting tendencies” who are challenged by having too much stuff.
+allsorters specialises in working with senior adults in their third age (60+), including those with “collecting tendencies” who are challenged by having too much stuff.

-- She often hears from families who are distressed about their loved one’s situation.
+- We often hears from families who are distressed about their loved one’s situation.
 It is essential that the person with too much stuff is open to assistance.
 Their situation maybe due to Hoarding Disorder, squalor, a life event or something else.
 She offers a patient and non-judgmental service.
 Results can take time, the aim is to find a way forward for clients and to find ways to help them manage.

 - If your loved one is not open to assistance, letting them know there is help when they need it may be the first step.